 Under the guidance of psychometricians, CCMP-F exam questions (also known as 'items') were developed based on the EBoK.
-Draft questions were designed by a team of CM SMEs to assess the candidate's mastery of the knowledge and skill requirements, identified by the job/practice analysis, and defined and elaborated in the EBoK.
+A team of CM SMEs designed draft questions4 to assess the candidate's mastery of the knowledge and skill requirements, identified by the JTA, and defined and elaborated in the EBoK.
 Each question on the exam is developed directly from material in the EBoK.
-A team of senior SMEs from across the DCME gathered and were trained by the CCMP PMO psychometrician to review questions according to industry standards.
-They then reviewed every exam question for accuracy and relevance to the objectives set forth in the EBoK, and discussed and proposed changes to any question that didn't meet the highest standards.
-This process ensured questions and answer were correct, had the appropriate level of difficulty, and contained neither trivia nor 'trick questions.'
-Next, the exam was piloted (referred to as the beta test) for effective and accurate measurement of the material in order to generate the final version of the exam.
-Finally, the program's psychometrician conducted a psychometric analysis of each question to confirm which questions were valid (accurately measured what was intended) and reliable (measured what was intended in a consistent way across different candidate populations).
-Questions that did not perform to standard were discarded or altered, and the remaining questions were included in a test that underwent a holistic analysis to determine that the whole measured what was intended: that candidates knew the content of the EBoK.
+The CCMP GC appointed a panel of SMEs from across the DCME to review questions according to industry standards.

+After being trained on how to properly review questions in compliance with NCCA standards, they then reviewed every exam question for accuracy and relevance to the objectives set forth in the EBoK, and discussed and proposed changes to any question that didn't meet the highest standards over a series of panel meetings.
+This process ensured questions and answers were correct, had the appropriate level of difficulty, and contained neither trivia nor 'trick questions.'
+Next, the CCMP-F Form C exam will be piloted for effective and accurate measurement of the material in order to generate the production version of the exam, just like Forms A and B did.
+Finally, the program's psychometrician will conduct a psychometric analysis5 of each question to confirm which questions were valid (accurately measured what was intended) and reliable (measured what was intended in a consistent way across different candidate populations), just as with Forms A and B. Questions that do not perform to standard will be discarded or corrected, and the remaining questions will be included in an exam form that underwent a holistic analysis to determine that the whole measured what was intended: that candidates knew the content of the EBoK.
 This multi-step process creates a firewall between SME participants with access to exam content and also perform DCME functions, including education or training, because those outside the program will not necessarily know which drafted questions were kept, edited, approved for use, and used on the final form.